sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 * Multiple node pools (stateless, stateful, cas, compute, connect)
 * Default Internal “Crunchy” PostgreSQL DB
-* OpenLDAP for independent management of all users and groups
+* OpenLDAP for independent management of all users and groups ( not working)
 * NFS Server for application and user (home) data

 Variables files allow you to vary the specification of the infrastructure easily (see below)